Balancing Spectral, Temporal and Spatial Information for EEG-based Alzheimer's Disease Classification: Discussion

 \section{Discussion}

-We observed that increasing temporal feature resolution at the expense of spectral or spatial resolution lead to poorer performance in an EEG classification task, possibly because the dynamics are not synchronised in the experiment.
-On the other hand, the comparable performance of configurations with maximal spectral and spatial values exemplifies the value of spatial information in the signal, which here offsets the loss of spectral information typically crucial for EEG.
-However, the small accuracy valley between these two configurations indicates that balancing the spectral and the spatial features is not trivial, but rather that certain combinations of frequency spacing and graph partition may be more suitable for feature extraction than others.
+We observed that high temporal feature resolution at the expense of spectral or spatial resolution led to poorer performance on two EEG-based AD classification tasks, possibly because the dynamics are not synchronised in the experiments.
+On the other hand, favouring spatial over spectral resolution led to comparable or even higher performances, suggesting that spatial information can offset the loss of spectral information typically crucial for EEG.
+However, the accuracy drop for in-between configurations, visible in both datasets, indicates that balancing spectral and spatial features is not trivial, but rather relies on a suitable combination of frequency spacing and graph partition.
+The performance of configurations that balance all three dimensions diverges across the two datasets, which suggests that these configurations are more susceptible to differences in the EEG setup.

-The superior performance of up to $1.6\,\%$ of balanced resolution configurations for dataset II demonstrates potential benefits of this resolution-based feature extraction.

-The method can be specifically applied for classification problems by adding the feature resolution parameters to the set of model hyperparameters.
-We hypothesise that the benefits of an optimal feature resolution configuration outweigh the costs incurred by the additional validation required.
+In conclusion, this study introduced a feature extraction tool that enables the arbitrary balancing of spatial, spectral, and temporal information in the extracted features.
+Our results highlight the potential benefits of leveraging spatial information for multivariate signal classification.
+We argue that while temporal information appeared redundant in our experiment, it may similarly prove valuable for classification tasks involving time-locked signals.